 Justice said some residential students would return to campus beginning on Aug.
-5 while others will arrive at various times until Aug.
-11. Some students who are reporting for athletic camps or training will receive different instructions for Move-In.
+5 while others will arrive at various times Beginning on Aug.
+21. Some students who are reporting for athletic camps or training will receive different instructions for Move-In.

 The Move-In schedules are spread out to allow social distancing.
 Two visitors will be allowed to help move students and their belongings to the residence hall rooms, and each helper must adhere to campus safety guidelines established by state health officials to combat the spread of the virus.